debonding of the nail; Nail Detachment; nail removal; Onycholysis

 - Zaias N et al (2014) Finger and toenail onycholysis.
 J Eur Acad Dermatol Venereol. doi: 10.1111/jdv.12862.

-Incoming links (19)Acute paronychia; Alopecia areata totalis; Anonychie acquired; Candida paronychia; Doxorubicin; Dyskeratosis follicularis; Dysplasia ectodermal; Isolated anonychy-onycholysis; Onycholysis drug-induced or light-induced; Onycholysis semilunaris; ...
+Incoming links (19)Acute paronychia; Alopecia areata totalis; Anonychie acquired; Candida paronychia; Doxorubicin; Dyskeratosis follicularis; Ectodermal dysplasia ; Isolated anonychy-onycholysis; Nail lichen planus ; Onycholysis drug-induced or light-induced; ...
 Show all

-Outgoing links (29)Alopecia areata totalis; Anonymity (overview); Arthritis psoriatic; Atopic hand dermatitis; Crohn disease, skin alterations; Dermatophytes; Dysplasia ectodermal; Erythema multiforme; Graft-versus-host disease chronic; Griseofulvin; ...
+Outgoing links (30)Alopecia areata totalis; Anonychia (overview); Atopic hand dermatitis; Crohn disease, skin alterations; Dermatophytes; Ectodermal dysplasia ; Erythema multiforme; Graft-versus-host disease chronic; Griseofulvin; Hand-foot syndrome; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.